-Owner: Nursing home where bodies found was overwhelmed
+Backup of bodies overwhelms nursing home amid outbreak

-An extraordinary number of deaths over the weekend overwhelmed a nursing home in northern New Jersey where police responding to an anonymous tip found more than a dozen bodies, according to news reports and an email from an owner of the home.
+An extraordinary number of coronavirus-related deaths appears to have overwhelmed a nursing home in northern New Jersey where police found 18 bodies in what the governor called a “makeshift morgue” on two consecutive days earlier this week.

-Five bodies were found Sunday and 13 more were found Monday at the Andover Subacute and Rehabilitation Center in Andover Township, Police Chief Eric Danielson told The New Jersey Herald.
+Police got an anonymous tip Monday that a body was being stored outside the home, Andover Township Police Chief Eric Danielson said Thursday.

+When police arrived, he said, the body wasn’t where the tipster had said it was — but they found 13 bodies inside.
+They were removed Monday night and taken to a hospital in a refrigerated truck.

+The New Jersey Herald first reported the finding of the bodies, which followed the discovery of five bodies at the home Sunday after complaints from staff and family members to law enforcement.

-The remains found at the facility were among 68 deaths linked to the home, including both residents and two nurses, The New York Times reported, citing Danielson, other officials and county records shared with a federal official.
+The remains found at the facility are among 68 deaths linked to the home, including residents and two nurses, The New York Times reported, citing Danielson, other officials and county records shared with a federal official.
 At least 26 of those deaths were confirmed by laboratory tests to be related to COVID-19, the newspaper said.

-Staffing at the facility was adequate, but an extraordinary number of deaths over the weekend overwhelmed the facility’s resources, a co-owner of the home said in an email Thursday to the office of U.S. Rep. Josh Gottheimer of New Jersey.
+Staffing was adequate, but an extraordinary number of deaths over the weekend had overwhelmed the facility’s resources, a co-owner of the home said in an email Thursday.

-“The back up and after hours holiday weekend issues, plus more than average deaths, contributed to the presence of more deceased than normal in the facility holding room,” co-owner Chaim Scheinbaum wrote in the email.
+“The back up and after hours holiday weekend issues, plus more than average deaths, contributed to the presence of more deceased than normal in the facility holding room,” nursing home co-owner Chaim Scheinbaum wrote.

-The 13 bodies were found in a room used to house deceased residents until they can be picked up by a funeral home, the Herald reported.

-The area has a normal capacity of four, “with a maximum of 12,” Scheinbaum wrote.
+The area used to house deceased residents until they can be picked up by a funeral home has a normal capacity of four, “with a maximum of 12,” Scheinbaum wrote.

 Staffing at the facility is “solid” with 12 nurses, one more than normal, and 39 nursing assistants, one fewer than normal, Scheinbaum wrote.